-This specific type of Access validation rules is set to check value entered in field and prevents you to leave field until the problem get fixed.
+This specific type of Access validation rules is set to check the value entered in the field and prevents you to leave field until the problem gets fixed.

-Mainly there are two boxes which relate to Field validation rules.
+Mainly there are two boxes that relate to Field validation rules.
 These are as follows:

 - Validation Rule box:

 This option is used to specify requirements for data inserted within the field.

 - Validation Text box: